 I recently received a question regarding sloping at the open end of a trench shield that was being used on a pipeline project.
-The manufacturer’s tabulated data was unclear on the issue and an inspector was requiring that the sloping adhere to the OSHA Appendix B for sloping and benching.
+The manufacturer’s tabulated data was unclear on the issue and an inspector was required that the sloping adheres to the OSHA Appendix B for sloping and benching.

 This is a prime example of where a Hazard Analysis for every construction operation pays dividends.
 As mentioned above, the tabulated data was unclear, and OSHA is also unclear on this issue.
 For the contractor, there’s a significant financial impact, as the cost associated with sloping at the leading edge could be substantial if the slope has to be 1:1 or even 1.5:1.
 When working with a 1:1 to or 1.5:1 slope, the distance of unsupported side trench wall outside the shield leads to wall collapse of the trench and the excavator may end up too far from the shield to service the pipe laying operation.

 In this particular operation, the trench is being excavated and the excavator reaches out and pulls the trench shield forward.
 This excavation is defined as a trench since OSHA categorizes a trench as an excavation that is deeper than it is wide.
 Additionally, for this particular review, the hazard created is that the soil bank at the excavation end could cave into the shield where workers are standing (there were no adjacent structure integrity concerns for this project).
 In this instance, it is possible for a Hazard Analysis conducted at the job site just prior to the trenching work to safely deal with the condition.

 Typically, in trench product operations like these utilizing trench shields, trench end protection is not used because the following conditions usually exist:

 - The shield is not pulled tight to the slope hinge (it is typically 2 ft to 6 ft away),

 - The excavation line at the end of the trench shield is not vertical (there is typically some degree of slope depending on the soil condition),